-Cane, Bamboo Crafts
+Cane and Bamboo Crafts

 Bamboo and cane have lively qualities of nature's raw materials which craft persons have harnessed.
 The structural qualities of bamboo have led to its extensive use for architectural purposes.
 Bamboo splits are woven together to make baskets of varied shapes and sizes.
 Cane has been used in the manufacture of a variety of domestic goods.
 These products are employed for local consumption.

-Plaster and Papier Mache:
+Plaster and Papier Mache

-Stone Artisans who practice stone carving in Orissa are tradition-bound while producing objects of ritualistic, decorative and practical use.
-Turned utensils for both cooking and serving and artefacts are made in Khiching which is located on the borders of Mayurbhanj and Keonjhar districts.
+Stone Artisans who practice stone carving in Odisha are tradition-bound while producing objects of ritualistic, decorative and practical use.
+Turned utensils for both cooking and serving and artifacts are made in Khiching which is located on the borders of Mayurbhanj and Keonjhar districts.
 It is made from a partially hard, grey stone.
 Beads and figurines are carved out of soft stones that are available in many shades of orange in Phulbani district.

 Desiya Natya of Odisha derives its style in some part from Prahlada Natakams and Jatras of the Hindus.
 Colorful costumes, embroidered head dresses and painted masks are worn by the main actors.
 Imaginative props are a craft in themselves.
 Masks are made of papier mache and sholapith.